ham-radio-software/D-Rats/README.md

  - reorganized gps preferences

 2015-6-3  version 0.3.4alfa
- - erlarged map windows to resizable format (from 4:3 to 16:9/resizable)
+ - erlarged the map window to resizable format (from 4:3 to 16:9/resizable)
  - added other sources of maps
  - added client to output gps fixes as JSON to D-Rats-D-Rats-WebMap-server